fenago/next-level-python-big-data/bigdata-with-pyspark/lab_6.md

 only showing top 20 rows
 ```

 Using the preceding example, we can infer that we can use the
-[SQLContext] variable from the PySpark package to package our data
+`SQLContext` variable from the PySpark package to package our data
 in a SQL friendly format.

-Therefore, not only does PySpark support using SQL syntax to query the
-data, but it can also use the Spark **domain-specific language**
-(**DSL**) to build queries for structured data operations.

 Using Spark DSL to build queries
 ================================